-Key to self-care for a massage therapists and others involved in bodywork starts with avoiding injuries.
+The key to self-care for massage therapists and others involved in bodywork starts with avoiding injuries.
 That’s not necessarily an easy thing to do considering the physical demands placed on your body.
-There are a number of injuries that are common to professionals in the field, among them tenosynovitis, tendinitis, carpal tunnel syndrome, trigger finger, and overuse syndrome.
-These conditions are the result of repeated or forceful bending of a limb or joint, overuse and/or repetitive motion.
+There are many injuries common to professionals in the field, including tenosynovitis, tendinitis, carpal tunnel syndrome, trigger finger, and overuse syndrome.
+These conditions result from repeated or forceful bending of a limb or joint, overuse, and/or repetitive motion.

 You can avoid injuries with proper exercise that doesn’t necessarily involve a costly membership to an athletic club.
 Following are some strength training exercises from various online sources.
 They are a good start to make sure you build up your strength and avoid injuries, which is a setback for you and your clients.